aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mobi-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert MOBI to DIF or Online App" h2="Export MOBI to DIF via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The MOBI format is a popular ebook format used by Amazon Kindle devices and applications.
+It is a proprietary format and is not supported by many other applications.
+Therefore, it is necessary to convert MOBI to other formats such as HTML or DIF.

+<h2>How Aspose.Total helps for MOBI to DIF Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It provides APIs for various document formats such as MOBI, HTML and DIF.
+With Aspose.Total, you can easily include MOBI to DIF conversion feature within your C++ applications.

+The process of MOBI to DIF conversion involves two steps.
+First, you need to export MOBI to HTML using Aspose.Words for C++.
+This API provides a wide range of features for manipulating and converting documents.
+After that, you can use Aspose.Cells for C++ to convert HTML to DIF.
+This API provides features for creating, manipulating and converting spreadsheets.

+Both Aspose.Words for C++ and Aspose.Cells for C++ come under Aspose.Total for C++ package.
+This package provides all the APIs of Aspose.Words and Aspose.Cells in one package.
+It also provides additional features such as support for multiple document formats, support for multiple platforms, and more.

- You can include MOBI to DIF conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to DIF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Therefore, with Aspose.Total for C++, you can easily include MOBI to DIF conversion feature within your C++ applications.
+It is a feature-rich, powerful and easy to use document manipulation and conversion API.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}